-A great way to enjoy the holidays with less financial stress is to plan ahead and set a reasonable holiday spending budget.
-Whether you struggle with holiday spending or you’re just looking for ways to better manage your money around the holidays, here are seven hacks for becoming a smarter holiday shopper.
+For most individuals and households, that’s a huge bite out of your bank account, and it could be a source of stress this holiday season.
+If you want to enjoy the holidays without suffering a wave of financial stress, prioritize planning by setting a reasonable holiday spending budget.
+Whether you struggle with holiday spending or you’re just looking for ways to better manage your money around the holidays, here are seven holiday budgeting hacks for becoming a smarter shopper.

 1. Give yourself a set amount to spend and pay in cash.